ScaledMarkets/dabl/langref/task_decl.md

 Template variables are also used to define environment variables of the same name for task function calls.
-However, if a parameter value needs to be accessed from a function string as an environment variable, the `$` environment syntax will be mis-interpreted by DABL as a DABL template reference.
-Therefore, any environment variable references within a function script must be escaped, by using two dollar signes, as follows:
+However, if a parameter value needs to be accessed from a function string as an environment variable, the `$` environment syntax will be mis-interpreted by DABL as a DABL template processing phase environment variable reference (see [Processing Phases](#processing-phases)).
+Therefore, any environment variable references within a function script must be escaped, by using two dollar signs, as follows:

 ```
 public task some_template (artif_version, dir, output)